 - How to Save on Maui Activities

 I had a corporate upgrade from an issue at a previous hotel, which I decided to put to use.
 Because of the construction and the large number of Obstructed View rooms, the hotel was sold out of suites.
-I was offered an upgrade to the Deluxe Oceanview rooms.
+However, I was upgraded to the Deluxe Oceanview rooms.
 These rooms were going for over $450 per night at the time, so it was a great value.

-We arrived at the hotel three hours before check-in, not expecting to be given a room immediately.
+We arrived at the hotel three hours before check-in, not expecting a room immediately.
 However, the agent was able to get us adjacent rooms on the 9th floor of the Lahaina tower.

 The check-in process at this hotel was painfully slow.
 The lines were always long and while I appreciated that the agents were giving each guest individual attention, I think the process can be sped up slightly.
 Even though there were two guests ahead of me, the wait was 15-20 minutes long.
 This isn’t really the staff’s fault.
 The way to solve this problem is to have more agents manning the front desk.

-I was informed that since the club lounge would be closed for breakfast due to construction, we would receive complimentary breakfast at Swan Court for the duration of our stay.
+Since the club lounge would be closed for breakfast due to construction, we received complimentary breakfast at Swan Court for the duration of our stay.
 The Swan Court breakfast buffet was $30 per person, saving us over $120 per day.

 Since this was a working trip, I needed to be connected to wifi at all times.
 With my Diamond status, I received complimentary wifi.
 While I definitely wouldn’t have shelled out the $20 or so daily rate, this benefit saved me from having to trek next door to the Starbucks at the Marriott.
 Wifi was exceptional throughout the property – even on the beach.